GMAT Study Tip: Do the “Write” Thing

 I take notes.
 I write things down.
 Those statements may sound less than novel, but more and more such actions seem to be just that.
 In the classes I teach, both for Kaplan and at DePaul, it is the rare student I observe actually taking notes and it is the rare student who clamors for pen and paper to assist in communication during group work or to record the communication that takes place.
 Instead, most learners and communicators either do not use a pen and paper at all or they have developed the lesser habit of using a computer to capture important information.
 However, I’ve got a GMAT study tip that will change your approach.

-In a FastCompany article I came across the other day, it looks like some there’s data offering a few more bones on the pile advocating for taking the ol’ reliable route of writing things down.
+In a FastCompany article I came across the other day, there’s data offering a few more bones on the pile advocating for taking the ol’ reliable route of writing things down.
 The article mentions a couple other studies that say about the same thing.
 For me, this is all music because I find it so personally useful and anecdotally true.

 - Supplement and augment your learning with thorough note taking.